 When I was a young ballet student, I remember writing out a lengthy list of New Year’s Resolutions on a small piece of paper and taping it to the headboard of my bed.
 It included things like “stretch every day,” “180 degree penché,” “get foot to ear in grand battement,” “high arabesque,” and “triple pirouettes.”
 Each morning when I woke up, my list stared back at me, giving me a boost of motivation.
 But when I went to bed at night, I’d look at the list and feel discouraged—I was stretching more, but my extensions were stubbornly imperfect, and I was still having trouble nailing double pirouettes to the left.
 Before long, that list became a constant reminder of everything that was wrong with me and I stopped paying attention to it.

-I did succeed at one resolution that year: each day, I spent 15-20 minutes stretching before heading off to class.
+I did succeed at one resolution that year: each day, I spent 15-20 minutes stretching.
 And guess what?
 My extensions started improving bit by bit as a result.
 And while my arabesque wasn’t as high as I wanted it to be by year’s end, it was higher than it was on January 1.
 So if you’re making a list of resolutions today, keep it short, realistic and take one thing at a time.
 You may be surprised at the results!